 By Clara Long, Media and Communications Officer, International Medical Corps

-As the Syrian war enters its tenth year, more than 5.6 million people have fled the country, seeking safety in Lebanon, Turkey, Jordan and beyond.
+The Syrian war, now in its tenth year, has forced more than 5.6 million people to flee the country, seeking safety in Lebanon, Turkey, Jordan and beyond.
 But at the heart of the Syrian refugee crisis lies a group whose voice is rarely heard and story seldom told.
 Of the total number of Syrian refugees, 94.8% — an overwhelming majority — do not live in camps.